k0tak0tak0/qrCards/README.md

 ## Membership Card Generator

-This Python application generates membership cards with embedded QR codes.
-It provides a graphical user interface (GUI) to customize the size and position of the QR codes on the cards and allows saving these settings to a SQLite database.
-The final output is a PDF containing the membership cards.
+This project generates membership cards with QR codes using PyQt5 and ReportLab.
+The QR codes are generated based on unique numbers stored in an SQLite database.

 ## Features